DSS Forms & Resources

 Accommodation Requests for DSS Students

-- Testing Accommodation Request Form: The deadline during the semester/term is one week in advance of the scheduled in-class exam, with an exception for all exams occurring during the Traditional Undergrad Finals Week when the submission due date is earlier. *Please check with your professor to be sure how long they are allowing for the in-class exam.*
+The deadline during the semester/term is one week in advance of the requested proctoring date, except for all exams occurring during the Traditional Undergrad Finals Week when the submission due date is earlier.

 Registering with DSS